 When I finished my career, I was a Chief Petty Officer qualified in submarines (USS WILLIAM H BATES) and consistently tested out in the top 10% of Naval Security Group Russian cryptolinguists.
 I served aboard six aircraft carriers, two landing ships, one guided missile destroyer, and six fast attack boats while assigned to commands in the eastern United States, Europe, and the Near East.

-I am the elected president of the Potomac Appalachian Trail Club.
+I served as the elected president of the Potomac Appalachian Trail Club.
 Previously, I have been honored to serve as Chair of the public affairs committee, Supervisor of Trails, and manager for a 200-acre tract adjoining Shenandoah National Park.
 It has been my privilege to lead volunteer trail construction crews for the Club.

 I am a proud “alum” of the Demosthenian Literary Society at the University of Georgia.
 I was active for 13 years with the Boy Scouts of America as a leader with four troops in Spain, Scotland, and Maryland.
 All the youth with whom I worked are adults now, with their own families.
 (I’m a Wood Badger.)